List of 2022 FIFA World Cup controversies: Western media coverage perceived as racist

-Middle East Eye, a web news portal understood to be funded and operated by Qatar, though the nation denies this, has described several Western media publications as racist, and criticised the nations from which they originate.
+Middle East Eye, a web news portal accused of being funded and operated by Qatar, though the nation denies this, has described several Western media publications as racist, and criticised the nations from which they originate.
 It highlighted the French satirical newspaper Le Canard enchaîné, which published a cartoon of bearded men wearing Qatar football jerseys holding knives, guns, and rocket launchers; and the German television network Welt, on which a presenter described the Tawhid Islamic salute performed by Moroccan players after they defeated Portugal as "the signature hand gesture of members of ISIS".

 Also on Welt, former footballer Jimmy Hartwig used the word "Ching Chang Chong" and made a bow as typical Japanese do to describe the Japanese squad, and also called Japan "Reisabteilung", which means "rice department".
-After this, he was criticized for discrimination against Asians especially among Japanese people in Germany.
+After this, he was criticised for discrimination against Asians especially among Japanese people in Germany.

 E-newsletter Morocco World News criticised Danish television network TV 2, which it said was racist for a panel of presenters comparing the way Moroccan players reached over spectators to embrace their mothers to monkeys huddling, while the blog site Al Bawaba saw someone post criticism of Dutch newspaper de Volkskrant for printing on the day of their semi-final, a cartoon of Morocco players with shaved heads taking the World Cup trophy from Infantino.